slhck/ffmpeg-quality-metrics/README.md

 - FFmpeg:
     - **Linux:** Download the git master build from [here](https://johnvansickle.com/ffmpeg/).
 Installation instructions, as well as how to add FFmpeg and FFprobe to your PATH, can be found [here](https://www.johnvansickle.com/ffmpeg/faq/).
     - **macOS:** Download the *snapshot* build from [here](https://evermeet.cx/ffmpeg/).
     - **Windows:** Download an FFmpeg binary from [here](https://www.gyan.dev/ffmpeg/builds/).
 The `git essentials` build will suffice.

 Put the `ffmpeg` executable in your `$PATH`.

-*FFmpeg can be installed using Homebrew, but it is recommended that you use one of the FFmpeg builds linked above, otherwise libvmaf <v2.0.0 will be used, which is ~2x slower ([source](https://netflixtechblog.com/toward-a-better-quality-metric-for-the-video-community-7ed94e752a30)).*
+Also note that for VMAF, if the static build supplies VMAF models, you should install them according to the respective README.

 ## Installation